potrebichka/PierreTreats.Solution/README.md

 ## Specifications:

-**** The application should have user authentication.
-A user should be able to log in and log out.
-Only logged in users should have create, update and delete functionality.
-All users should be able to have read functionality.
+* The application have user authentication.
+A user is be able to log in and log out.
+Only logged in users have create, update and delete functionality.
+All users have read functionality.
+Logged in users are able to upadte and delete only treats and flavors added by them.
-**** There should be a many-to-many relationship between Treats and Flavors.
+* There is a many-to-many relationship between Treats and Flavors.
 A treat can have many flavors (such as sweet, savory, spicy, or creamy) and a flavor can have many treats.
 For instance, the "sweet" flavor could include chocolate croissants, cheesecake, and so on.
-**** A user should be able to navigate to a splash page that lists all treats and flavors.
-Users should be able to click on an individual treat or flavor to see all the treats/flavors that belong to it.
+* A user is be able to navigate to a splash page that lists all treats and flavors.
+Users is be able to click on an individual treat or flavor to see all the treats/flavors that belong to it.
-**** Does at least one of your classes have all CRUD methods implemented in your app?
-**** Are you able to view both sides of the many-many relationship?
-For a particular instance of a class, are you able to view all of the instances of the other class that are related to it?
-**** Are users able to register, log in and log out with Identity?
-**** Is Create, Update and Delete functionality limited to authenticated users?
-**** Is the project in a polished, portfolio-quality state?
-**** Was required functionality in place by the 5:00pm Friday deadline?
-**** Does the project demonstrate all of this week's concepts?
-If prompted, are you able to discuss your code with an instructor using correct terminology?
-**** Have separate roles for admins and logged-in users.
-Only admins should be able to add, update and delete.
-**** Add an order form that only logged-in users can access.
-A logged-in user should be able to create, read, update and delete their own order.

 ## Technologies Used